-Equisetum fluviatile; The Water Horsetail is quit common on Iceland except for the highland regions.
+Equisetum fluviatile; The Water Horsetail is quit common on Iceland except for the central highland regions.
 It typically grows in ditches and along bogs bordering rivers and lakes.
-This species never has side branches, like the much taller E. hyemale (which grows on much drier grounds) but unlike any other horsetail species on Iceland.
-It usually grows in dense, compact clusters of shoots.
-Another characteristic of this species is that the stems are hollow inside.
+It can form dense vegetations, especially in when growing in water.
+Under drier conditions, for example in marshlands, individual stems can be spaced more widely apart.
+This species is usually without side branches (sometimes it does have side branches though!), like E. hyemale and E. variegatum (both growing on much drier soils) but unlike any other horsetail species on Iceland.
+It is the tallest of all Icelandic horsetails (up to 80cm. where others reach a height of 20 to 40cm.).
+Another characteristic of this species is that the stems are very hollow inside (see notes below).
 The Icelandic name is Fergin.
-For an easy identification of similar Iceland horsetails I have the table below:

 Some horsetails can easily be identified while others resemble each other very much.
 Here are features to look for when trying to identify the species (note there are many more identifying features discussed on the specific species-pages - below are quick identification markers).